 Improving the Health-Seeking Behaviors of Adolescents, Youth, and Pregnant Women

-In addition to improving service quality, Health for Life is supporting a variety of innovative methods to increase demand for quality health services.
+In addition to improving service quality, Health for Life supported a variety of innovative methods to increase demand for quality health services.
 To improve the health-seeking behavior of adolescents and youth, the project’s Radio Bahas initiative, together with district health offices, sponsored public health messaging on 28 local radio stations and led more than 300 public hearings in Village Development Committees to improve access to and use of maternal, newborn, and child health/family planning services.

 With technical assistance from our team, the government launched a new mhealth program to reach adolescents and youth with messages about sexual and reproductive health.
 Users are prompted to contact a hotline operated by health workers who can answer their questions.
 To date, nearly 200,000 adolescents and youth sent about 2.7 million text messages and received 4.9 million responses from the program.